stegua/stegua.github.com/source/_posts/2012-12-13-challenging-mips.markdown

 In addition we set the time limit to one hour.
 The table below gives the new results.
 With this setting we are able to "prove" near-optimality of instance **a1-2**, and we reduce significantly the gap of instance **a2-4**.
-However, the primal solutions are never improved by the solver: this means that we have not improved the results obtained in the qulification phase of the challenge.
+However, the solver never improves the primal solutions: this means that we have not improved the results obtained in the qualification phase of the challenge.
-Note also that the number of nodes explored is still rather smalli despite the longer timeout.
+Note also that the number of nodes explored is still rather small despite the longer timeout.

 |----------|---------------|---------------|---------|-------|
 | Instance | Upper Bound   | Lower Bound   | Gap     | Nodes |